jmuganga54/r_for_health_data_science/README.md

 This project contains **R scripts** designed to support learning the basics of health data science with R.

-It introduces essential commands and workflows for data management and analysis, with a focus on applications in **health data science**.
-The content is inspired by the Statistics Team at the University of Manchester’s *Introduction to R for Health Data Science*.
+It introduces essential commands and workflows for data manipulation and analysis, with a focus on applications in **health data science**.
+The content is inspired by the Statistics Team at the University of Manchester’s `Introduction to R for Health Data Science`.

 The repository is free for public use and open to contributions from anyone interested in improving or expanding the materials.

 ## Goals

-- Get started with R and become familiar with its environment
-- Learn about core **data structures** in R
-- Practice handling and transforming data using the **Tidyverse**
-- Import, export, and manage data efficiently in R
-- Use **control structures** (loops and conditions) to write flexible code
-- Create and document your own **functions**
+* Get you ‘up and running’ using `R` and `RStudio` on your machine.
+* Introduce the basics of programming in R (a key skill for a health data scientist).
-- Apply good practices for **projects and reproducibility**
+* Introduce good practices of workflows and reproducibility in data science.
-- Explore data visualization, from basic plotting to **ggplot2**
-- Develop a consistent **programming style** and prepare for advanced topics
+* Enable you to develop your skills independently in programming and data science workflow.

 ## Structure